marco76/wildfly-javaee-8/Readme.md

 ## Patch WildFly using Docker

-We use a docker container to build the patched wildfly version and copy it to our system.
+We use a docker image to build the patched WildFly version and copy it to our system.
 If you don't want to use docker you can simply execute the commands that you find in the Dockerfile.

 The commands have to be executed in the directory containing the Dockerfile.
 A new WildFly version will be created the current directory.